samelhousseini/km-openai/README.md

     <img src="images/postman.jpg" width="600" />
     </p>
     <br/>
-1. The following queries can be used to try with the current sample dataset to try the new service:
+1. The following queries can be used to try thew new service with the current sample dataset:
     * `In which classes did the Danish sailors qualify?`
     * `What are the reviews of the Lost City hotel?`
     * `what are the reviews of the Atlantis hotel?` -> this should give a negative answer as it is not included in the sample knowledge base.